SaurabhSalunkhe/deepseek-fine-tune/README.md

+Fine-Tuning DeepSeek-R1-Distill-Qwen-1.5B for Healthcare Discharge Summaries

 Introduction

-In this blog post, we will explore high-level steps to fine-tune a large language model, specifically selecting the DeepSeek-R1-Distill-Qwen-1.5B for generating patient discharge summaries tailored to healthcare needs.
-We wll discuss why fine-tuning is crucial for improving model accuracy and relevance compared to alternatives like Retrieval-Augmented Generation (RAG).
-Key steps, including installation, quantization, and LoRA, will be highlighted with code snippets
+This project outlines high-level steps to fine-tune the DeepSeek-R1-Distill-Qwen-1.5B large language model specifically to generate patient discharge summaries tailored for healthcare settings.
+Fine-tuning significantly improves the model's accuracy and relevance compared to methods like Retrieval-Augmented Generation (RAG).
+Key concepts covered include model installation, quantization, parameter-efficient fine-tuning using LoRA, and critical hyperparameter tuning.

-Sample Dataset overview
+Sample Dataset Overview

-Sample Dataset Overview The sample dataset consists of patient records (artificially generated) like the below, each with a concise clinical note and a corresponding detailed discharge summary.
-Here is an example from the dataset:
+The provided sample dataset consists of artificially generated patient records, each featuring a concise clinical note paired with a detailed discharge summary.
+This represents a sequence-to-sequence task where the model converts brief, technical clinical notes into structured, clear summaries.

+Example:

+Clinical Note:

-Clinical Note: “36 y/o female, adm 2025-03-07, c/o headache x 1 week.
+"36 y/o female, adm 2025-03-07, c/o headache x 1 week.
 Dx: appendicitis.
 PMH: hyperlipidemia.
 Tx: azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
 CT scan: 90% RCA occlusion.
-Labs: CRP 15 mg/L. D/c 2025-03-07.”
+Labs: CRP 15 mg/L. D/c 2025-03-07."

+Discharge Summary:

-Discharge Summary: “Ms. Joseph Morton, 36, was admitted on 2025-03-07 with headache for 1 week, diagnosed with appendicitis.
+"Ms. Joseph Morton, 36, was admitted on 2025-03-07 with headache for 1 week, diagnosed with appendicitis.
 History of hyperlipidemia.
 Treated with azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
 CT scan revealed 90% RCA occlusion.
 Labs indicated CRP 15 mg/L. Discharged on 2025-03-07.
-Follow up with your cardiologist in 1 week.”

-This dataset represents a sequence-to-sequence task where the model must transform short, jargon-heavy notes into structured, patient-friendly summaries.

-Step-by-Step Guide to Fine-Tuning
-I. Installing and Loading the Model from Hugging Face First, set up the environment and load the model and tokenizer from Hugging Face.

-!pip install transformers torch peft bitsandbytes

-from transformers import AutoModelForCausalLM, AutoTokenizer

-model_name = "deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B"
-auth_token = "hf_YourAuthTokenHere"  # Replace with your Hugging Face token

-model = AutoModelForCausalLM.from_pretrained(
-    model_name,
-    use_auth_token=auth_token,  # omit if the model is public trust_remote_code=True      # required for models with custom code )

-tokenizer = AutoTokenizer.from_pretrained(
-    model_name,
-    trust_remote_code=True
-)

-input_text = "Clinical Note: 36 y/o female, adm 2025-03-07, c/o headache x 1 week."
-inputs = tokenizer(input_text, return_tensors="pt")
-outputs = model.generate(**inputs, max_new_tokens=50)
-print(tokenizer.decode(outputs[0], skip_special_tokens=True))
-Explanation:

-The transformers library provides tools to load pre-trained models and tokenizers. trust_remote_code=True is necessary if the model includes custom code from Hugging Face.
-The test inference checks if the model is working, though the output may not yet be healthcare-specific without fine-tuning.

-II.
-Using Quantization

-Quantization reduces the models memory footprint and speeds up inference by lowering the precision of weights (e.g., from 32-bit floats to 8-bit integers).

-Why Use Quantization?
-Reduced Memory Usage: Allows deployment on devices with limited resources, such as hospital servers or edge devices.

-Faster Inference: Speeds up prediction, which is vital for real-time healthcare applications.

-Energy Efficiency: Lowers computational costs, making it more sustainable.

-from transformers import BitsAndBytesConfig import torch

-quant_config = BitsAndBytesConfig(
-    load_in_8bit=True,                # Use 8-bit precision
-    bnb_8bit_use_double_quant=True,   # Improves accuracy with double quantization bnb_8bit_quant_type="nf8",        # Normal float 8-bit type
-    bnb_8bit_compute_dtype=torch.bfloat16  # Computation in bfloat16 for efficiency
-)

-print("Loading base model with quantization...") model = AutoModelForCausalLM.from_pretrained(
-    model_name,
-    token=auth_token,
-    trust_remote_code=True,
-    quantization_config=quant_config,
-    torch_dtype="auto",
-    device_map="auto"  # Automatically maps model to available devices )
-Explanation:

-BitsAndBytesConfig configures the quantization settings. device_map=”auto” ensures the model is distributed across available GPUs or CPUs, optimizing resource use

-III.
-Implementing LoRA for Efficient Fine-Tuning

-LoRA (Low-Rank Adaptation) is a parameter-efficient technique that fine-tunes a model by adding low-rank matrices to specific layers while keeping the original weights frozen.

-What is LoRA?
-LoRA approximates weight updates with a low-rank decomposition, training only a small subset of parameters.
-This reduces memory and computational requirements, making it ideal for fine-tuning large models like DeepSeek-R1-Distill-Qwen-1.5B on specialized tasks.

-How to Choose LoRA Parameters Rank (r): Controls the capacity of adaptation.
-Start with r=8 or r=16; higher values increase expressiveness but require more memory.
-Alpha: Scaling factor for LoRA updates.
-A value of 32 is a good starting point; adjust based on task complexity.
-Target Modules: Focus on attention layers (e.g., q_proj, v_proj) where adaptation is most impactful.
-Optionally include feed-forward layers if needed.

-from peft import PeftModel, LoraConfig, get_peft_model

-# Define LoRA configuration
-lora_config = LoraConfig(
-    r=16,                     # Rank of the low-rank matrices lora_alpha=32,            # Scaling factor
-    target_modules=["q_proj", "v_proj"],  # Target attention layers
-    lora_dropout=0.1,         # Dropout for regularization
-    bias="none"               # No bias adaptation
-)

-# Apply LoRA to the model
-model = get_peft_model(model, lora_config)

-# Print trainable parameters to verify
-model.print_trainable_parameters()
-Explanation:

-PeftModel and LoraConfig are from the peft library, designed for parameter-efficient fine-tuning. target_modules specifies which layers to adapt; adjust based on the models architecture (check documentation if needed). print_trainable_parameters() confirms only LoRA parameters are trainable, keeping the base model frozen.

-IV.
-Fine-Tuning Hyperparameters Beyond LoRA, tuning additional hyperparameters ensures optimal performance.

-Key Hyperparameters Learning Rate: Start with 2e-5.
-Reduce to 1e-5 if the model overfits (e.g., training loss decreases but validation loss increases).
-Batch Size: Use 4 or 8, depending on GPU memory.
-Use gradient accumulation if memory is limited.
-Epochs: Train for 3-5 epochs; monitor validation loss to prevent overfitting.

-from transformers import TrainingArguments, Trainer

-# Sample dataset (convert to Dataset object in practice)
-dataset = [
-    {"input": "Clinical Note: 36 y/o female, adm 2025-03-07, c/o headache x 1 week.
-Dx: appendicitis.
-PMH: hyperlipidemia.
-Tx: azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
-CT scan: 90% RCA occlusion.
-Labs: CRP 15 mg/L. D/c 2025-03-07.",
-     "output": "Ms. Joseph Morton, 36, was admitted on 2025-03-07 with headache for 1 week, diagnosed with appendicitis.
-History of hyperlipidemia.
-Treated with azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
-CT scan revealed 90% RCA occlusion.
-Labs indicated CRP 15 mg/L. Discharged on 2025-03-07.
-Follow up with your cardiologist in 1 week."}
-    # Add other records here
-]

-# Define training arguments
-training_args = TrainingArguments(
-    output_dir="./fine_tuned_deepseek",
-    num_train_epochs=3,
-    per_device_train_batch_size=4,
-    learning_rate=2e-5,
-    save_steps=500,          # Save checkpoint every 500 steps
-    eval_steps=500,          # Evaluate every 500 steps
-    logging_dir="./logs",
-    logging_steps=10         # Log every 10 steps
-)

-# Initialize Trainer
-trainer = Trainer(
-    model=model,
-    args=training_args,
-    train_dataset=dataset,   # Replace with proper Dataset object eval_dataset=dataset     # Optional validation split
-)

-# Start training
-trainer.train()
-TrainingArguments configures the training process.
-The dataset should be converted to a Dataset object using datasets library for real implementation.
-Monitor logs and evaluation metrics to adjust hyperparameters if needed.

-V. Generating Discharge Summaries After fine-tuning, the model can generate summaries from clinical notes.

-prompt = "Clinical Note: Patient presents with chest pain.
-Discharge Summary:"

-inputs = tokenizer(prompt, return_tensors="pt").to(model.device)

-model.eval()

-outputs = model.generate(**inputs, max_new_tokens=50)
-print(tokenizer.decode(outputs[0], skip_special_tokens=True))
-Explanation:

-model.eval() disables training-specific operations like dropout. max_new_tokens limits the output length; adjust based on desired summary detail.

-Conclusion Fine-tuning the DeepSeek-R1-Distill-Qwen-1.5B model with quantization and LoRA transforms it into a powerful tool for generating patient discharge summaries in healthcare.
-This approach outperforms RAG by internalizing medical knowledge, understanding jargon, ensuring security, and producing compliant documentation.
-The provided code snippets covering model loading, quantization, LoRA, hyperparameter tuning, and inference offer a practical starting point.
-Experiment with these techniques and the sample dataset to optimize performance for your specific healthcare use-case.
-By leveraging fine-tuning, you can create a tailored, efficient, and secure solution that meets the demands of modern healthcare documentation.
+Follow up with your cardiologist in 1 week."

+Step-by-Step Fine-Tuning Guide

+1. Installing and Loading the Model

+Begin by installing necessary libraries (transformers, torch, peft, and bitsandbytes) and load the DeepSeek-R1-Distill-Qwen-1.5B model and tokenizer from Hugging Face.
+Ensure to configure trust settings appropriately based on the model’s documentation.

+2. Quantization

+Quantization is used to reduce the memory footprint of the model and enhance inference speed by converting weights from high precision (32-bit floats) to lower precision (8-bit integers).
+Benefits include:

+Reduced memory usage: Ideal for deployment in resource-constrained environments.

+Faster inference: Essential for real-time healthcare applications.

+Energy efficiency: Lowers computational costs and improves sustainability.

+3. Implementing LoRA for Efficient Fine-Tuning

+Low-Rank Adaptation (LoRA) fine-tunes the model efficiently by adding low-rank matrices to specific layers while keeping original weights frozen, significantly reducing computational and memory requirements.
+Important parameters:

+Rank (r): Typically set to 8 or 16.

+Alpha: Usually starts around 32, adjustable based on task complexity.

+Target Modules: Focus primarily on attention layers such as q_proj and v_proj.

+4. Hyperparameter Tuning

+Critical hyperparameters to fine-tune for optimal performance include:

+Learning Rate: Recommended start at 2e-5, reduce if overfitting occurs.

+Batch Size: Typically 4 or 8; use gradient accumulation if memory constraints arise.

+Epochs: Usually 3–5, monitoring validation loss closely.

+5. Generating Discharge Summaries

+After fine-tuning, the model will be capable of converting clinical notes into comprehensive discharge summaries.
+Evaluation and inference should be performed carefully to ensure the generated summaries meet clinical and documentation standards.

+Conclusion

+Fine-tuning DeepSeek-R1-Distill-Qwen-1.5B with quantization and LoRA provides an effective solution for creating accurate and compliant patient discharge summaries.
+This approach improves upon traditional methods by internalizing medical knowledge, understanding clinical jargon, and ensuring security and compliance.
+Experimentation with the outlined techniques and dataset customization will optimize the model for specific healthcare documentation needs.